 Rear truck window sliders come in a variety of shapes, sizes and options.
 Traditional sliders use a metal or plastic latch to unlock the slider from the inside.
 From here they can be pushed open by hand.
 Three panel sliders have a single center piece of glass that slides open.
 Four panel sliders have two sliding back glass pieces that meet in the center of the frame.
 This allows for a larger opening.

 Newer rear sliding windows are electronically operated with a switch and do not need to be unlatched first.
 This is a convenient option in extended cabs and crew cabs where occupants in the front seats cannot reach the rear window as easily.
 Some more unique options for pickup truck rear sliders come from Ford and Toyota.
 2015 and newer Ford F-150 models offer a flush sliding rear window, giving this back glass a unique look.
 Toyota's Tundra Crewmax features a rear window that actually rolls down all the way into the truck's body for an open-air feel.

-A sliding rear window may seem like an odd, or even unnecessary option at first, but longtime pickup truck owners know that it serves many not-so-obvious purposes.
+Sliding rear windows may seem like an odd, or even unnecessary option at first, but longtime pickup truck owners know that it serves many not-so-obvious purposes.
 When hauling long objects like pvc pipe, wood trim, carpet, fishing poles and the like, the opening can act as an extension of the bed-- or vice-versa as an extension of the cab into the bed (always make sure any objects carried this way are safely secured and do not impair visibility and safety).